ThePix/QuestJS/README.md

 createRoom("lounge", {
-  desc:'A small room with an [old settee:couch:sofa] and a [tv:telly].', east:new Exit('kitchen'),
+  desc:'A small room with an old settee and a tv.', east:new Exit('kitchen'),
 })